by Tom Gilmore

 The cluttered chart below shows the pattern of Alpha decay without compensating Beta- decay, that causes the bulge around the inert Element Krypton(36).
 Notice that Beta+ decays (to the far left) cross the n-gradient at Elements Se(34), Kr(36), Sr(38), and Zr(40.

 There is a common pattern concerning the bulges around the inert Elements Krypton(36) and Xenon(54).

 In both bulges, there is a “ledge” (highlighted yellow) 2 Elements prior to the inert Elements (highlighted red), where the successive alpha decays (green arrows), without adjusting beta decays, terminate.
 Also, in both bulges Elements with no natural isotopes (labeled “Null”) occur 8 Elements down from the inert Elements,

 In the radioactive Element chart below, the bulge can be seen around the inert Element Radon(86).

-All of the inert Elements have no interior Bias energy planes drawing out energy from the Protons aligned on the planes, and this may be a factor causing the bulges.
+The inert Elements have no interior Bias energy planes drawing-out energy from the Protons aligned on the planes, and this may be a factor causing the bulges.